This easy trick will keep your home tidier

 Once the timer is set, the entire family tidies the house as quickly as they can.
 We like to add some upbeat and fun music to keep us motivated, but you could clean in silence if that is preferable to you.

-Sometimes I assign each person a specific room to tidy up, and sometimes I just let everybody loose.
+You can assign each person a specific room to tidy up, or you can just let everybody loose.
 The point is that you are not just getting 15 minutes of cleaning done.
 You are getting 15 minutes times the amount of people you have cleaning.
 Since we have 5 people in our family, that 15 minute nightly cleanup is like an hour and 15 minutes of cleaning.
 Actually, it’s a little bit more because we’re racing against a timer and that magically makes us all work faster.

 What kinds of tasks are done?